Dental Crown Boulder CO

 To begin treatment, we will take a dental impression to make a temporary crown for your tooth.
 Then, we prepare the tooth, take an impression of the prepared tooth for the final crown, and place the temporary crown.
 During this time, a dental lab will make the final crown.

 Dental crowns may be made of metal, ceramic, or ceramic fused to metal.
-We will help determine which type of crown depends on your particular needs, budget, and placement.
+We will help you determine which type of crown is best for your particular needs, budget, and placement.
 When the final crown is complete, we will replace the temporary crown with the final restoration.

 Dental Crown FAQs